amejiarosario/angular-todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

+If you want to learn more about Angular check out this blog post: https://adrianmejia.com/angular-2-tutorial-create-a-crud-app-with-angular-cli-and-typescript/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.